Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>Technologies Used</h2>
-HTML and CSS and JS
+HTML -  CSS -  JS

 <h2>Frameworks, Libraries and Programs Used: </h2>